sloreti/reddit-like-comments/README.md

 2. [Immutable.js](https://facebook.github.io/immutable-js/):
    On line 83 of App.js, I use the `JSON.parse(JSON.stringify())` trick to make a copy of our current `state.data`.
 In the context of a larger application where we have other objects and arrays that we don't want to mutate, it may make sense to add Immutable.js as a dependency.

+3. [Normalizr]

+One of the assignment's requirements was that `data` be updated when a user votes.
+To do this computationally efficiently, I employed the `indexArr` trick.
+However, in a real application I think a case could be made to place `optimisticUpdate` in the **Comment** component's state and to never actually update `data`.
+Doing so would be on the far end of the spectrum of